 Can the platforms accurately track according to your sales cycle?
 Some are as little as 28 days and some will go out to 90 days.
 Google Analytics, which is most widely used, gives last-click attribution.
 You cannot give the last action a user takes all of the credit for marketing efforts.
 Attributing marketing to the last channel is like attributing getting drunk to the last beer you drank

 5. Digital Marketing Results

 When deciding whether a digital marketing agency is worth the money you have to consider when results will start coming in.
 Understand that there are a lot of factors.
 Seeing results can take varying amounts of time–It could only be 1 or 2 months or could be 9 months or more.
-Every business is unique in their target demographics, budgets, and in the channels used in their digital marketing strategies.
+Every business is unique in its target demographics, budgets, and channels used in its digital marketing strategies.
 We are also at the mercy of the search engines and tracking tools and how they give credit to the work.
 Organic, SEO (content marketing) and paid strategies work together and may not always yield the results you expect.
 Keep in mind that Paid Digital Marketing Strategies Don’t Always Get Quicker Results.

 Depending on the size of your company, you could hire someone in-house.
 When considering in-house talent, think of all the things necessary to do digital marketing and compare that with what an agency offers.
 Compare the type of individual you would need to hire and what they have to be skilled at.
 There are so many types of digital marketing to manage and it takes a vast skill set.

 Question: Is digital marketing art or science?

 Artist: “Digital Marketing is about creatively engaging with your audience on an emotional level.”